CARTAvis/manual_source/source/installation_and_configuration.rst

 .. code-block:: bash

-   # CARTA installed via a package manager (yum, apt, or brew)
+   # CARTA installed via a package manager (yum, dnf, or apt)
    carta M51.fits --no_browser
    carta /alma/data --no_browser
    # CARTA installed by downloading the AppImage